thuhci/OpenRing/readme.md

 The following libraries are used in the OpenRing project and will be automatically downloaded when building:

 #### Bluetooth and Connectivity
-- `ChipletRing1.0.81.aar` - T-Ring SDK for device communication
+- `ChipletRing1.0.81.aar` - SDK for device communication
 - Custom BLE utilities for ring connectivity

 #### Data Processing and Visualization